 - For life cover you need to notify the insurance company of a new address for cover to remain valid.

 - Do you need to close your bank accounts?
 It is not essential but if you are breaking all ties then you should probably do so.
 Emptying your account is not the same as closing it and could leave you with ongoing charges that can build up and cause problems on re-entering the UAE.
 Ensure that you get written confirmation from your bank that there are no further liabilities.
 I have dealt with many cases where the unwary have been caught out so best to close all accounts properly on leaving., especially as it can be nigh on impossible to close accounts when out of the UAE.

 - If you are selling a car and have an outstanding loan it is a bit more complicated than a simple transfer of ownership.
 The remaining loan has to be cleared at the time of sale and you contact your bank to arrange to do this.
 The process can take time so allow up to two weeks

 - Don’t forget to cancel your Salik tag and pay any outstanding traffic fines.

-- Keep copies of all documentation and back this up be saving copies to an email account you can access from anywhere.
+- Keep copies of all documentation, including bank statements, and back this up by saving copies to an email account you can access from anywhere.
 You never know when you might need something and soft copies with information will often suffice.

 - Find out if you need to register with the tax authorities in your new country of residence.
 British nationals returning to the UK no longer need to complete a specific form and generally someone moving to the UK will be treated as an “arriver” under the Statutory Residency Test.
 You can find out more here: UK Statutory Residency Test